 Mary Ann Prince, honorary, Board of Directors

-Funding for all the services provided by CCAAF comes from local and national grants, private party donations, and through fund raising events.
+Funding for all the services provided by CCP comes from local and national grants, private party donations, and through fund raising events.

 Fully Vetted Adoptions

-CCP pulls animals out of CC Animal Control when their time is up to keep them from being euthanized.
+CCP assists in finding homes for the adoptable dogs and cats at CCAC.
 At that time they need to be fully vetted in order to put them up for adoption or place with other rescues.
 Services include spay/neuter, dewormer, heartworm or feline leukemia test, rabies vaccine, other required shots and flea and tick protection.
 The average cost associated with this work is $160.00 per animal.

 Advocates of Cheatham County Animal Control

-CCP is partnering with the CC Animal Control to provide a tax deductible donation structure to provide needed equipment, facility renovations, and vet services for injured animals.
+CCP is partnering with the CCAC to provide a tax deductible donation structure to facilitate needed equipment, facility renovations and vet services for injured animals.
 The county operated shelter cannot directly take public donations, but Advocates for CC Animal Control can receive donations and manage those funds on behalf of CC Animal Control.
 No funds are provided for the general operations or staffing costs, as this would conflict with the County responsibilities.
 However, donations to support unfunded equipment and facility improvements or vet services for injured animals can be supported by Advocates for CC Animal Control managed funds.